 Figure A.1.X-1: Ethernet header format [xx]

+It should be noted that the payload following the EHC compressed Ethernet header fields may be an actual upper layer payload such as an IP packet, but may also still contain uncompressed Ethernet extension headers.

 The EHC compressor and the EHC decompressor store original header field information as a "EHC context".
+Each unique combination of compressed header field values will create a separate EHC context.
 Each EHC context is identified by a unique identifier, called Context ID (CID).
 The EHC context must be synchronized between the EHC compressor and the EHC decompressor; otherwise, the EHC decompressor erroneously decompresses the "Compressed Header (CH)" packets.